Azure/logicapps/github-sample/README.md

 Q: Why do I have to recreate the operation that uses the API connection?

-- A: Currently, whilst Logic Apps v2 is in preview, the designer does not allow you to select or create a new connection when a `connections.json` file does not already exist, the only way around this is to recreate the operation that uses the connection, or create any operation that uses that connection inside a new workflow file.
+- A: Currently, whilst Logic Apps (single tenant) is in preview, the designer does not allow you to select or create a new connection when a `connections.json` file does not already exist, the only way around this is to recreate the operation that uses the connection, or create any operation that uses that connection inside a new workflow file.

 Q: Why do I need to get a connection key to run locally?